 Will consider inviting awarded student(s) to one year membership on committee towards evaluation of applications for awards.

-Plan on announcement of student award program in next ASHS newsletter and GDR newsletter and and ??
+Plan on announcement of student award program in next ASHS newsletter and GDR newsletter and by using the GDR e-mail list and ??

 Working on deciding mechanics for submissions, ie Google docs or dropbox or…